cryptocopycats/awesome-cryptocollectibles/README.md

 ![](i/cryptokitties-modernart-paintings.png)

-## Non fungible tokens (NFT)s
+## Non fungible tokens (NFTs)

 _Trade (unique) collectibles on the blockchain_

-Non fungible tokens (NFT)s can represent ownership over digital or physical assets.
+Non fungible tokens (NFTs) represent ownership over digital or physical assets.
 Examples:

 - Physical property — houses, unique artwork
 - Virtual collectibles — unique pictures of kittens, collectible cards
 - "Negative value" assets — loans, burdens and other responsibilities

-In general, all houses are distinct and no two kittens are alike.
-Non fungible tokens (NFT)s are *distinguishable* and you must track the ownership of each one separately.
+In general, all houses are distinct and no two kitties are alike.
+Non fungible tokens (NFTs) are *distinguishable* and must track the ownership of each one separately.

 ### Assets, Assets, Assets - Deeds, Deeds, Deeds - Titles, Titles, Titles

-Synonyms for non fungitble tokens in the "universe of distinguishable digital assets" include:
+Synonyms for non fungible tokens (NFTs) in the "universe of distinguishable digital assets" include:

 - deed   (descriptive for certain applications, notably, physical property).
 - asset